wravoc/harden-dragonflybsd/docs/Hardened Dragonfly BSD Install Notes.md

 * Of the dozens of clients available very few still work, `irssi` and `iris-fish`(encryption module) are tested as working

-### Markdown Preview Shell Function `mdp`
+### Quadhelion Engineering Markdown Preview Shell Function

-Preview Markdown files in Firefox with auto-generated Table of Contents for faster review
+*Preview Markdown files in as they would appear in GitHub (with a QHE provided template) in Firefox with auto-generated Table of Contents for faster review*.

-Usage:
+Simply type `mdp` in your shell

+**Usage:**
 `mdp README.md`

 #### Customization

+Gives you an HTML copy of your markdown file as well.
+You can have the `mdp` function remove this file by editing the function.

-File `~/.zshrc`
+**File**: `~/.zshrc`

 Append the following line at the end of function to delete HTML preview file:
 `rm ${filepath}/${basename_toc}.html`